TaraT1/TSite/README.md

 The site is a learning opportunity and experimentation building with html, css, javascript, and php, eventually integrating framework(s) that increase efficiencies and lessen the pain points.

-Soon to come are intermedia experiments using clojurescript dependent tools.